Plain AI Daily

 Alexa for Shopping + Buy for Me (Amazon)Amazon customers (formerly Rufus)Answers product questions, builds comparisons, tracks price history, automates deal-finding and cart-building; Buy for Me can complete eligible purchases, including from other retailers' sites, using your saved address and card.

-The pattern across all five: research and tedious-clicking tasks work today, and money-spending steps are gated behind your explicit approval.
+The pattern across all seven: research and tedious-clicking tasks work today, and money-spending steps are gated behind your explicit approval.

 A useful mental model: today's agents are best at the middle of a task.
 You define the goal, the agent grinds through the tabs and forms, and you make the final call.
 "Find the three cheapest direct flights and hold the details" works great.
 "Manage my finances" does not.